About the AG

 2. Fight "phishing" - don't take the bait.

 Scam artists "phish" for victims by pretending to be banks, stores or government agencies.
-They do this over the phone, in emails and in the regular mail.
-Don't give out your personal information - unless you made the contact.
-Don't respond to a request to verify your account number or password.
+They do this over the phone, in e-mails and in the regular mail.
+Do not respond to any request to verify your account number or password.
 Legitimate companies do not request this kind of information in this way.

-Protect your personal information on your home computer.
-Use strong passwords: with at least eight characters, including a combination of letters, numbers, and symbols, easy for you to remember, but difficult for others to guess.
+Protect your personal information on your computers and smartphones.
+Use strong passwords.
 Use firewall, virus and spyware protection software that you update regularly.

 6. Click with caution.